 Nontraditional students do not need to take the SAT or ACT, however, placement tests may be required in lieu of the SAT/ACT.

 I have credits from a different institution, will these transfer to Shippensburg University?

 When you apply, you need to submit transcripts from all previous institutions.
 These are required before your application for admission can be reviewed.
 After acceptance into the university, the college in which your major is housed will complete a transcript evaluation to determine how your credits will transfer.

 Do I have to be a full time student to attend Shippensburg University?

 No, you may take one or two classes if you desire.
 To be eligible for financial aid, you must take at least six credit hours.

 What kind of financial aid is available?

 Grants and loans are available to students depending on financial need.
 To determine your eligibility, fill out the Free Application for Federal Student Aid (FAFSA).
 Eligibility is based on need, not on the basis of age.
-Information about financial aid can be found at: http://studentaid.ed.gov/fafsa.
-More information about financial aid specific to Shippensburg University, including scholarships and veteran’s benefits, can be found on the University’s financial aid website.
+More information about financial aid specific to Shippensburg University, including scholarships and veteran’s benefits, can be found on through the Financial Aid Office.

 How do I register for classes?

-If you are an incoming freshman in the Fall semester, you will register for classes during orientation.
+If you are an incoming freshman in the fall semester, you will register for classes during orientation.
 If you are an incoming freshman in the Spring semester, the registrar’s office will register you for your classes according to your declared major.
-Instructions for returning student registration can be found on the Registrar’s website.
+Instructions for returning student registration can be found through the Office of the Registrar.